- The Facts

 The coalition co-chairs are Michael Langer with DSHS/DBHR, and Sharon Foster with the Liquor Control Board.

-The coalition has produced statewide media campaigns reaching parents with prevention tools, and provided educational resources and support to community groups.
-RUaD has also supported substantial changes to state policies and laws.
+The Coalition has produced statewide media campaigns to encourage parents to talk with their children and teens about the risks of underage drinking, and provided educational resources and support to community groups around the state.
+The Coalition has also supported changes to state policies and laws to support healthy youth and communities.